TobiasCarlsson/portfolio/documentation/Graphical-profile.md

 ![Imgur](https://i.imgur.com/D3SQWDj.jpg)

-### Why i choose the colors
+### Why i choose the colours
-I choose these colors
+I choose these colours because i wanted some pretty neutral colours that also have some good contrast between them.

 #### Images
-I all the images that are on my website where take by me so i don't need to think of any copyright.
+All the images that are on my website where take by me so i don't need to think of any copyright.